 First Step: Register for IFOC Class

 To become a chaplain; one must first take the International Fellowship of Chaplains (IFOC) Course.
-Each Spring, we host our parent organization; IFOC, to come train in Albuquerque.
+Each year, we host our parent organization; IFOC, to come train in Albuquerque.
 IFOC trains throughout the year at various locations.
 Upon completion of the IFOC Chaplain Training Course you may apply to become an IFOC Chaplain.
 Training is available throughout the US.

 After completing the IFOC Chaplaincy course, these are our standard next steps.
 They are offered at various times and places; so be sure to subscribe to our emails and watch for them.
 Also many of these organizations have their own email subscriptions.

 We recommend our chaplains take the following FEMA courses: 100, 200, 700, 800.
 These courses are free, online, independent study courses designed to teach you how to help within the current system of Emergency Management.
 One of the first rules of Chaplaincy is "Do No Harm" and these courses will instruct you on how to work with other agencies so you learn what is truly helpful.

 The International Critical Stress Foundation is our source for CISM Courses (Critical Incident Stress Management).
 "CISM is an intervention protocol developed specifically for dealing with traumatic events.
 It is a formal, highly structured and professionally recognized process for helping those involved in a critical incident to share their experiences, vent emotions, learn about stress reactions and symptoms and given referral for further help if required.
 Recommended Courses are: Assisting Individuals in Crisis, Group Crisis Intervention, Grief and Loss and many more.